Review: Parklife Festival 2018

 Parklife does offer travel passes which will help you get from the city centre to Heaton Park, either via the designated shuttle bus or Metrolink services.
 A weekend travel pass cost £10, while a day pass was only a fiver, working out at £2.50 each way.

 However, at peak times these services get super busy, and you have to exchange your travel pass ticket for a wristband at certain designated locations, which can make the process a bit of a hassle.

 We opted to grab an Uber instead, which set us back around £2.50 each on the way to the festival, and £4 each on the way home – it was definitely worth the extra £1.50 to cut out the midnight queues.

 You'd think if you were paying over £100 for a ticket to a festival, you would at least be told what time all the acts are performing.

-Unfortunately, if you wanted find where and when all the acts were playing you had to pay £7 for an official programme from the merchandise stand, which is a total rip off all things considered.
+Unfortunately, if you wanted to find where and when all the acts were playing in 2018 you had to pay £7 for an official programme from the merchandise stand, which is a total rip off all things considered.

 The programme does at least come in a handy lanyard form so you don't have to carry it around all weekend...

 Parklife overall value for money

 Overall, Parklife provided average value for money in comparison to other festivals.

 While the tickets themselves might not be as expensive as you would pay for other festivals, having to pay for accommodation and daily travel to and from the festival site bumps the price up.